 The school's computer system is provided by RM.
-Access to websites beyond the school environment is protected by a firewall and computer activity is monitored by the E-Safe system.
-Children are taught how to stay safe online, through the Computing curriculum and through PSHE lessons.
-Computer activity flagged as causing concern by the E-Safe system is communicated by encrypted email to the DSL and Deputy DSL.
+Access to websites beyond the school environment is filtered and protected by a firewall (RM SafetyNet) and computer activity is monitored by the Smoothwall system.
+Computer activity flagged as causing concern by the Smoothwall system is communicated by encrypted email to the DSL and Deputy DSL.